uwplse/pumpkin-pi/README.md

 ./test.sh
 ```

-After making a change to DEVOID, you should always run this.
+After making a change to PUMPKIN Pi, you should always run this.
 You should
 also run the case study scripts to check performance.

 ## Licensing and Attribution

-DEVOID is MIT licensed, since I have a very strong preference for the MIT license and
+PUMPKIN Pi is MIT licensed, since I have a very strong preference for the MIT license and
 since I believe I do not need to use Coq's LGPL when writing language plugins.
 This interpretation might be wrong, though, so I suppose you should tread lightly.
 If you are an expert in licensing, definitely let me know if this is wrong.

-Regardless, I would like DEVOID to be used freely by anyone for any purpose.
+Regardless, I would like PUMPKIN Pi to be used freely by anyone for any purpose.
-All I ask for is attribution, especially in any papers that you publish that use DEVOID
+All I ask for is attribution, especially in any papers that you publish that use PUMPKIN Pi
 or any of its code.
-Please cite the ITP paper or the arXiv paper when referring to DEVOID in those papers.
+Please cite the ITP paper or the arXiv paper when referring to PUMPKIN Pi in those papers.